MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 *   If this submission is an update to an existing extension, include information about the changes made to the extension.
 *   Any additional information that testers must understand about your submission.

 After providing the information, select **Publish** to submit your extension to the Microsoft Edge add-ons catalog.
 Your submission proceeds to the certification step.
-This process may take up to 7 business days of your submission.
+This process may take up to seven business days after your submission.

 When your submission passes certification, your extension is published in the Microsoft Edge add-ons catalog and the status of your extension in the Partner Center dashboard changes to In the Store.  `In the Store`.